 Cycling South America is a challenging yet highly rewarding alternative to public transport.
 While better roads in Argentina and Chile make the Cono Sur (Southern Cone; a collective term for Argentina, Chile, Uruguay and parts of Brazil and Paraguay) countries especially attractive, the entire continent is manageable by bike, or – more precisely – by mountain bike.
 Touring bikes are suitable for paved roads, but only a todo terreno (mountain bike) allows you to tackle the spectacular back roads (and often main roads!) of the Andes.

 There are no multicountry bike lanes or designated routes.
-Mountain bikers have cycled the length of the Andes, and a select few have made the transcontinental journey from North to South America.
+Mountain bikers have cycled the length of the Andes.
 As for road rules, forget it – except for the logical rule of riding with traffic on the right-hand side of the road, there are none.
 Hunt down good maps that show side roads, as you'll have the enviable ability to get off the beaten track at will.

 Bring your own bicycle since locally manufactured ones are less dependable and imported bikes are outrageously expensive.
 Bicycle mechanics are common even in small towns, but will almost invariably lack the parts you'll need.
 Before setting out, learn bicycle mechanics and purchase spares for the pieces most likely to fail.
 A basic road kit will include extra spokes and a spoke wrench, a tire patch kit, a chain punch, inner tubes, spare cables and a cycling-specific multitool.
 Some folks box up spare tires, leave them with a family member back home and have them shipped to South America when they need them.